Staff frequently asked questions (FAQs)

 No, both NHS Trusts remain in place so your employer will remain the same.
 TUPE only applies if a service moves from one employer to another.
 If in future, we decide to create a new single NHS organisation then TUPE would apply for everyone.

-• How visible will the new group Board be given the bigger geography?
+• How visible will the new leadership be?

 • How will we make sure investment for our different counties stays in that area?